TessGrass/laboration-2/README.md

 <br><br>

 ## **Installation**

----
-You can go to the repository by clicking the link [Link to Repo](https://github.com/TessGrass/laboration-2.git) or you can clone the repository from Github by running the following command in the terminal.<br>The repo will be cloned down to which the terminal path points to:
+You can go to the repository by clicking this link [Link to Repo](https://github.com/TessGrass/laboration-2.git) or you can clone the repository directly by running the following command in the terminal.<br>The repo will be cloned down to which the terminal path points to:

  ```
  git clone https://github.com/TessGrass/laboration-2.git